Femoral nerve dysfunction is a loss of movement or sensation in parts of the legs due to damage to the femoral nerve.

 A nerve is made up of many fibers, called axons, surrounded by insulation, called the myelin sheath.

 Damage to any one nerve, such as the femoral nerve, is called mononeuropathy.
-Mononeuropathy usually means there is a local cause of damage to a single nerve.
+Mononeuropathy is usually due to a local cause of damage to a single nerve.
 Disorders that involve the entire body (systemic disorders) can also cause isolated nerve damage to one nerve at a time (such as occurs with mononeuritis multiplex).

 More common causes of femoral nerve dysfunction are: